-- During the 2011-2012 Academy year, seven students were named as finalists in the youngARTS awards from the National Foundation for Advancement in the Arts (NFAA).
-One was named Presidential Scholars in the Arts.
+- During the 2013-2014 Academy year, one student was named as a finalist in the YoungArts awards from the National Foundation for Advancement in the Arts (NFAA).

 - The visual arts department places students in art schools, colleges and universities in the United States and abroad.
 Recent student artwork has been displayed in the White House and at the Vatican.
-In 2012 four students won National Key Awards in the Scholastic Publishing Art & Writing Awards.

 - Since the motion picture arts program was established in 2005, graduates have enrolled in top media and film schools including NYU, USC, CalArts, Johns Hopkins, Lawrence and Northwestern.
 Students have received honors including the Panavision New Filmmaker Grant, a Gold Key Award from Scholastic and Honorable Mention in the NFAA YoungArts program.
 One MPA major was the first high school student to be awarded the Cannes Pavilion internship at the Film Festival.

 Since 1980, 42 Interlochen graduates have been chosen as Presidential Scholars in the Arts/Academics; more than any other high school in the United States.

 2013-14 Test Results